 On May 18, 2023, the Company entered into an Asset Purchase Agreement with uBriGene (Boston) Biosciences, Inc. ("uBriGene"), as amended by a first amendment thereto, dated as of June 29, 2023, and further amended by a second amendment thereto, dated as of July 28, 2023, pursuant to which the Company has agreed, subject to the terms and conditions therein, to sell its leasehold interest in its cell processing facility located in Worcester, Massachusetts (the "Facility") and associated assets relating to the manufacturing and production of cell and gene therapies at the Facility to uBriGene.
-As a result of this agreement, the Company classified the related equipment as assets held for sale.
-On July 28, 2023, the Company completed the sale of all held for sale assets.
+As a result of this agreement, the Company classified the related equipment as assets held for sale in our unaudited balance sheet at June 30, 2023.
+On July 28, 2023, the Company completed the sale of the assets relating to the manufacturing and production of cell and gene therapies at the Facility.